Parks & Reserves

 Neil McDougall Park

-Neil McDougall Park, located in Manning, is a great place to take the family.
+Neil McDougall Park, located in Como, is a great place to take the family.
 The park has its own lake, and a large active playground.
 There is ample shade, seating, barbecues, accessible toilet facilities and a community garden.

 George Burnett Park